39bytes/fuzzy-eqsat/report/main.typ

 For example, we might have a rewrite rule that replaces division by 2 by a bitshift:
 $ x / 2 -> x << 1 $

-Equality saturation works by repeatedly applying these rewrite rules until:
-1. The graph is saturated (applying further rewrites would not result in any changes)
-2. A timeout is reached

-Note that a saturated e-graph represents all possible equivalent expressions reachable from the initial expression using the given rewrite rules.

-Then, the best possible expression can be extracted from the e-graph according a specific *cost function* which outputs a cost value given an e-node.
-However, the extraction problem is known to be NP-Hard #cite(<stepp2011>), as such computing an exact solution is intractable for large e-graphs.

-Common solutions are a simple bottom-up greedy approximation algorithm #cite(<2021-egg>) which takes the minimum cost e-node from each e-class, and integer linear programming #cite(<ilpextract1>) #cite(<ilpextract2>) which computes an exact solution, but can be very slow on large e-graphs.

-Neither of these approaches are compatible with the cost model used in this paper, so we employ a genetic algorithm to tackle the extraction problem for ease of implementation.

 #let eclass(enclose, name: none) = {
   node(
     enclose: enclose,